codeequity/codeEquity/docs/ceManual.md

 The remainder of this document focuses on the software infrastructure, exclusively.

 ### Provisional Equity (PEQ)

-Equity is the only currency we have to spend.

 Share equity based on objective contributions that all can see.